 Many runners, athletes and skiers can experience damage to their toes and the toe nails.
 When the damage has been over a period of time and the pressure excessive a haematoma or blister can occur.
 A blister under the toe nail can be very painful as the pressure builds and has no where to go.
 This is called a subungual haematoma.
 The increased pressure under the toe nail can cause the nail to lift from the nail bed and can result in the loss of the nail.

 5 Things that can cause a nail to be damaged

 - Shoes that are too shallow

-- Inadequate lacing that allows the foot move forward in the shoe
+- Inadequate lacing that allows the foot to move forward in the shoe

 - Poor foot mechanics resulting in clawing of the toes